Kenny Payne: Coaching career

 Payne served as assistant coach for the University of Oregon from 2004 to 2009.
 From 2010 to 2014, Payne served as assistant coach for the University of Kentucky; from 2014 to 2020, he was the associate head coach.
 In 2012, Payne met with Mississippi State University's athletic director about its men's basketball team's head coach vacancy, though ultimately he was not hired.

 On August 11, 2020, the New York Knicks hired Payne as assistant coach under head coach Tom Thibodeau.

-On March 18, 2022, Payne was introduced as the new head men’s basketball coach at the University of Louisville.
+On March 18, 2022, Payne was introduced as the new head men's basketball coach at the University of Louisville.
 He finished his first year as head coach with only four wins, the worst record in modern history for any Louisville basketball team.

+During the fall of 2023 there was frustration and anger among fanbase, with members calling for Payne's termination with an open petition, a website, trending social media posts, and a song called "Fire Kenny Payne" by Jonathan Hay.

+Payne won his first road game on January 10, 2024, defeating Miami.

+After the 2023–24 season, Louisville fired Payne.
+Payne finished his two seasons in charge with a 12–52 overall record and a 5–35 conference record.
+The Cardinals finished last in the ACC in both seasons where Payne was head coach.

+A month after being fired, Payne was hired as an associate head coach at Arkansas.

 Head coaching record

 Personal life

 Payne and his wife Michelle have two children.
-One of his children, Zan, is a player for the Louisville Cardinals men's basketball team.
+One of his children, Zan, was a player for the Louisville Cardinals men's basketball team.